Preview drive: 2021 Volvo XC40 Recharge electric SUV doesn’t complicate the future

 2021 Volvo XC40 Recharge

-About 30 of those were miles on the Interstate, aiming for typical travel speeds and mostly cruising at steady speed.
+About 30 of those were miles on the Interstate, aiming for typical travel speeds and mostly cruising at steady speed—where the Recharge proved well-blanketed from road and wind noise.
 The remaining 10 miles was split between urban surface streets, at 20-35 mph, and on a steep up-and-down curvy backroad.
 For most of the drive I kept the climate control set to 72 degrees F, and the outside temperature was a mild 63 degrees.

 I suspect the efficiency readouts were the consequence of the widely varied driving style as I was trying to get a feel for the vehicle and its capabilities in a one-hour snapshot.